nikkonv/nikkonv/README.md

 - I’m currently working on React Projects!
 - I’m motivated to learn everything
-- I'm addicted to Netflix
+- I'm addicted to TV Shows and Movies!

 ### Connect with me: